2020-Spring-Cohort/virtual-pets-amok-pet-people/README2.md

 2. If nothing is saved, press 1 to make first alien:
     2a.
 First choose your culture (Plutonian or Neptunian) 2b.
 Then choose your Type (organic or cyborg)
     2c.
-Finish by choosing your mame
+Finish by choosing your name

 3. After you make an alien, press a button to see all the aliens in your shelter.
 Including their name, type, and hunger (or battery level if they are cyborg).

-4. You can then press a button to feed them all if you want.
+4. You have the ability to feed all the pets or one at a time.

 5. Every time you take an action, things will "tick" this ticking changes the hunger, boredom, or finances of the alien, and, once it gets to a critical point, you need to take action such as give them data (read a book), feed them, or acquire money at their job.
+    - Once hunger gets to a critical level-8 --- you must feed your alien.
+    - Once intelligence drops to level 2, your alien needs to read/download data
+    - Once Finances drop to level 2, your alien needs to go to work.

-6. As long as an alien has decent finances and intelligence you can release them from the shelter back their home planet.
+6. As long as an alien has decent finances and intelligence, you can release them from the shelter back their home planet.  *** As long as these levels are not critical.